kevteg/notion-python-prompt/README.md

 ```

 **Note**: Every time you add something to the page you need to run the command to update it with the result.
 Unfortunately it is not real time :(

+## Warning

+This is making use of the [eval](https://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html) function so be careful with whom you share your notion page!